Telmooo/jpass/docs/project-description.md

 ## Source code structure

 In the `resources` folder, various assets files are present corresponding mostly to different JPass logotype dimensions and colors, as well as some other images regarding screenshots of the application itself.
-The `src` folder holds two sub-folders: `test` where some JUnit (not sure???) tests can be found and `main` where the code itself is present (`java` folder).
+The `src` folder holds two sub-folders: `test` where tests are located and `main` where the code itself is present (`java` folder).

 ### Package Structure
 #### Crypt (jpass.crypt)